Roton-mediated soliton bound states in binary dipolar condensates: Results

 Here we compare the role of the dispersion relations in determining the structure of dark-antidark solitons in dipolar mixtures and contrast this with that of nondipolar mixtures.
 Figure \ref{Fig2:Dispersion} shows the dispersion relations [Eq.~(\ref{Eq:BdG})] and the corresponding spin density of isolated solitons for (a) nondipolar and (b) dipolar mixtures for several values of $a_{12}$.
 In both cases, the spin branches $\epsilon_-$ (solid lines, shaded from dark to light with increasing $a_{12}$) soften as the miscible-immiscible threshold is approached ($a_{12}^\text{c}=\sqrt{a_{11}a_{22}}=100a_0$ for the nondipolar case and $a_{12}^\text{c}\approx 110a_0$ for the dipolar case).

 For nondipolar mixtures [Fig.~\ref{Fig2:Dispersion}(a1)], the spin branch smoothly approaches the free-particle dispersion (thin dashed line), with the spin healing length $\xi_s = \hbar/\sqrt{2mn_0\delta g/\pi l^2}$ diverging at the transition where $\delta g\equiv(\sqrt{g_{11}g_{22}}-g_{12})=0$.
-In contrast, the dipolar mixture [Fig.~\ref{Fig2:Dispersion}(b1)] develops a spin-roton minimum \cite{wilson2012roton,lee2021miscibility,kirkby2023spin,kirkby2024excitations}, which deepens with increasing $a_{12}$ and bends the branch below the free-particle curve, resulting in effectively repulsive interactions at small $k$ but attractive interactions at large $k$.
+In contrast, the dipolar mixture [Fig.~\ref{Fig2:Dispersion}(b1)] develops a spin-roton minimum \cite{wilson2012roton,lee2021miscibility,kirkby2023spin,kirkby2024excitations}, which deepens with increasing $a_{12}$ and bends the branch below the free-particle (non-interacting) curve, corresponding to effectively repulsive interactions at small $k$ but attractive interactions at large $k$.
+This can be understood by noting from Eqs.~(\ref{Eq:BdG})-(\ref{Eq:Gij}) that deviations from the free particle energy, $\epsilon_0=\hbar^2k^2/2m$, arise from $G_{ij}(k)$, and the changing sign of $\epsilon_-(k)-\epsilon_0(k)$ is caused by the momentum dependence of the dipole-dipole interactions $U_{ij}(k)$ \footnote{ For discussions of the momentum-dependent effective interaction in single-component dipolar gases, see, e.g., Refs.~\cite{santos2003roton,blakie2013depletion,bisset2019static}. }.
 In both systems, the density branches $\epsilon_+$ (dashed lines) depend only weakly on $a_{12}$.